 - Implement community features, such as roadmap tools, that allow your team to update residents on their progress and provide them with a sense of agency.

-- Provide tools for staff to upload photos, videos, audio files, or text memos into the EHR system so they have an easy way to document patient and resident encounters without having to rely exclusively on computer screens.
+- Provide tools for staff to upload photos, videos, audio files, or text memos into the care plan software system so they have an easy way to document patient and resident encounters without having to rely exclusively on computer screens.

 - Devise a recovery plan.
 What will happen if the system fails?
 It is crucial to have a backup plan in case something goes wrong, like the electricity goes out.
-Consider ensuring the purchased EHR system includes all necessary hardware, software, and utilities to support system back-up and recovery processes.
+Consider ensuring the purchased assisted living software or nursing home software system includes all necessary hardware, software, and utilities to support system back-up and recovery processes.

 If you are interested in implementing an EHR at your facility, click here to schedule a discovery call.